It’s easy to forget that building good habits doesn’t happen overnight.

 “If I wake up at 7:00 am, I will:

 - Treat myself to a smoothie, or

 - Be able to go through all my emails, or

 Develop a SMART plan

 SMART Goals might already sound familiar to you.
 This approach to developing a plan will help you stay on track and measure your results.

-Combine your ideas into a plan that’s specific, measurable, attainable, relevant, and timely.
+Combine your ideas into a plan that’s specific, measurable, achievable, relevant, and time-bound.
 Paste this on your wall, make it your desktop wallpaper, or input it into Google Calendar, and...

 Follow your plan!

-Then you’ll be well on your way being the best version of you.
+Then you’ll be well on your way of being the best version of you.